hmteditors/uwash/README.md

 Editing manuscripts for the HMT project at the University of Washington.

-## Work for Fall, 2014 ##
+## Work for Fall, 2015 ##

 Basic infrastructure for working with digital representations of manuscripts:

-- to be determined
+- Index lines of *Iliad* in all of *Iliad* 23

 Advanced editing work:

-- *Iliad* 23 in the Venetus A manuscript:  folios 292 verso - 310 verso inclusive
+- *Iliad* 23 in the Venetus A manuscript:  folios 292 verso - 310 verso inclusive, validated against 2015 standard using the 2015 virtual machine